-Please find enclosed the draft Strathcona County Tourism Strategy and Implementation Plan.
-It has been a pleasure working with you to develop this report and we are looking forward to reviewing it with you.
+Please find enclosed the final Strathcona County Tourism Strategy and Implementation Plan.
+It has been a pleasure working with you and your team, stakeholders, and the community to develop this important document.
+We look forward to learning about all your successes in the coming years.